avandrade/obsidian-vault/cinch/tickets/SCD-98.md

 ### Warehouse schema for Personas identify call
 Personas identify calls appear in your data warehouse using a similar format as normal connections identify calls.
 Personas identyfy calls appear in two tables per Persona space
-These tables are named with a prefix of personas_, then the Personas space na
+These tables are named with a prefix of personas_, then the Personas space name followed by the identifies or users.
+The identifies table contains a record of every identify call, and the users table contains one record per user_id with the most recent value
+The personas_ schema name is specific to the Personas space and cannot be modified.
+Additional audiences and computed traits appear as additional coumns in these tables

+`personas_default.identifies`
+`personas_default.users`

+#### Track calls for audiences